pharmbio/ptp-project/manuscript/journal.md

 - [x] Refer to dataset figure from table caption
 - [x] Split methods part of `External validation' subsection and move into Methods section
 - [x] Play down role of imbalanced-ness (don't mention that particular term in most cases)
-- [>] Guide the user more regarding Conformal Prediction
+- [x] Guide the user more regarding Conformal Prediction
-- [>] Extend discussion about model quality, based on plots in figure 4 (prev fig 3)
+- [x] Extend discussion about model quality, based on plots in figure 4 (prev fig 3)
 - [x] Height 3 -> Height 1-3
 - [x] Mention that downloadable models need a license and software
-- [ ] Add dataset behind the “ball plots” as .TSV file in the supplement
+- [ ] Add dataset behind the “ball plots” as .TSV file (or table column) in the supplement
-- [ ] Add table with selectivity and specificity for all targets?
+- [ ] Add table with selectivity and specificity for all targets? (as columns in the table above?)
 - [ ] Add numbers in the figure as well(?)

 ## EAs suggestions